Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This feature was intentionally removed to enhance immersion and prevent metagaming.

 - **Death, Reload, and Save Consequences - Can I disable these?**
-  - Yes, disable `Death, Reload, and Save Consequences` and `Quick Start - Wasteland Starting Gear - Uranium Fever Merge Patch` mod in the Mod Organizer 2 `Optional Settings & Additions` separator.
+  - Yes, disable `Death, Reload, and Save Consequences` and `Quick Start - Wasteland Starting Gear - Uranium Fever Merge Patch` mod in the Mod Organizer 2 `Optional - Gameplay` separator.
   - However, these mechanics are considered integral to gameplay balance.
 Reloading after a poor engagement, failed skill check, failed minigame, or companion death invalidates many authentic situations the player might face.
 The goal of the mod is to impose a cost to do so.

 - **DLCs - How do I initiate the various DLCs?**